How To Add A Link Section To WordPress

 This section provides some additional link functionality …

-Link Relationship (XFN) – XFN stands for XML Friends Network – is a way to define your relationship with the linked person.
-For example, if you work with James Larsson and you link to his blog, you would probably tick co-worker or colleague.
+Link Relationship (XFN) – XFN (XML Friends Network) allows you to define your relationship to the linked person.
+For example, if you have a professional relationship with William Anderson and you link to his blog, you would probably check co-worker or colleague.

-XFN relationships are optional for WordPress links.
-You can leave everything in this section blank and your links will still work.
-XFN makes your links more understandable to some websites and search engines that use this information.
+XFN relationships are optional.
+You can ignore this section and all your links will work just fine.
+XFN makes the links defined on your site more understandable to some websites and search engines that use this information.

 rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
-The rel attribute specifies the relationship between the current document and the linked document.
+The rel attribute specifies what relationship exists between the current document and the linked document.
 For example, if you don’t want search engines to follow your link, enter nofollow into this field.
-Other ‘rel’ attributes include author, index, start, help, etc. Separate multiple ‘rel’ keywords with spaces.

 Advanced

 • Image Address: Specify an image to be displayed with the link.
-To use this feature, add the URL of where the image is located and make sure that the image is small (around 16×16 like a favicon).
+Add the URL of where the image is located and make sure that the image is small (around 16×16 like a favicon).

-• RSS Address: If your theme allows it, the link’s RSS feed will be displayed next to your link.
+• RSS Address: If your theme allows it, the link’s RSS feed will display next to your link.

 • Notes: Add notes about the link in this section for your own internal reference.